THE APPLICATION PORTAL IS CLOSED FOR SUMMER 2019

 - Majoring in a biology related discipline, mathematics or computer science.

-- The relationship between the mentor and the student is essential for the success of the student, so choice of mentor and project are important.
-First review the projects listed on the project page.
-Choose 1-3 projects that interest you, and be prepared to explain how your choices will aid your scientific development.
-(A passion for an organism since childhood, although helpful, is not grounds enough for choosing a project).
-You can learn more about projects from the background papers provided, and you can learn more about the mentors through the mentor page (click on the links with the mentor’s name).
-Check carefully for prerequisites because not all projects are suitable for all students.
+- The relationship between the mentor and the student is essential for success of the program and student, so choice of mentor and project are important.
+Review the projects listed on the project page.
+Choose three projects that interest you, and be prepared to explain how your choices will aid your scientific development.
+You can learn more about projects from the background papers provided, and you can learn more about the mentors through the mentor page.
+Check carefully for prerequisites, because not all projects are suitable for all students.

 - Write your essay.
-Please see the instructions below.
+Please see the additional instructions below.
+You will be asked to upload a pdf copy of your essay into our application portal.

-- Ask a professor who knows you well to write a letter of recommendation for you.
-Tell him/her about the program, show them your essay and request that he/she send a letter to email@example.com by February 15.
-Letters written on letterhead and attached as a pdf to the email are preferred, but the text of the letter within an email is also acceptable.
+- Ask a professor who knows you well to write a letter of recommendation.
+Tell him/her about the program, show them your essay and request that he/she send a letter to email@example.com by February 28.
+Letters written on school letterhead and attached as a pdf to the email are preferred, but the text of the letter within an email is also acceptable.
 Choose someone who knows you well enough to comment on your work ethic and the benefit you may receive from the experience.
 The letter writer must be a faculty member; letters from graduate teaching assistants will not be accepted.
+You will be asked to provide the name and email address of your letter writer in our application portal.

-- Fill in the application form.
-Read it carefully before starting so that you prepare all necessary information before you start; you will not be able to go back and change your answers.
-Attach your essay when instructed to do so.
+- Fill in our application form.
+Click on the APPLY button below.
+Before you start, carefully read over the instructions so that you can prepare all necessary documents and information for uploading.
+You will not be able to go back and change your answers after you submit the form.
+Attach your essay and your transcripts when instructed to do so.

-Complete all of the above by February 15.
-Review will start on February 16 and late applications, although accepted, may not receive full consideration.
+Complete all of the above by February 28.
+Review will start on February 28; late applications, although accepted, may not receive full consideration.

 The essay has three parts that should be treated separately; label each of the three parts with the number and header below: